lequocthang95/TiengNhatIT/README.md

   - Modify your database connection
   - Generate application key by using command `php artisan key:generate` *if you are using port in URL, please update the APP_URL with port num*
-- After installation finish, run `php artisan migrate` to migrate the database.
+- After installation finish, run `php artisan migrate` to migrate tphp artisan migrate:refresh --seedhe database.
 - Run `php artisan db:seed` to import the master data.
 - Lastly, run `php artisan serve` to start the backend server if there is no errors, it will be shown as below